xyproto/tinytriangle/README.md

 Tiny Triangle
 =============

-A skeleton for 4k intros on Linux
+Skeleton for 4k intros on Linux

-Uses ALSA for audio and SDL+OpenGL for graphics.
+Uses ALSA for audio and SDL2+OpenGL for graphics.
-Executable ends up at 1378 bytes at the time of writing.
+Executable ends up at ? bytes at the time of writing.
 (Slightly larger if compiled with gcc instead of clang).

 Resources: